example42/example42.github.io/_drafts/2018-04-30-puppet_tutorial_part_4.md

 ### example42 Puppet Tutorial - Part 4

-This is the fourth post of a series of articles covering an introduction to Puppet.
+This is the last post of a series of articles covering an introduction to Puppet.

 In the [first post](https://www.example42.com/2018/04/09/puppet_tutorial_part_1/) I started with Puppet agent installation and how to use Puppet and Facter to analyze your system.
 Next topics have been the introduction to the Puppet programming language (DSL), how to setup the central Puppet master and how to connect Puppet agents to the Puppet master.

 The [second posting](https://www.example42.com/2018/04/16/puppet_tutorial_part_2/) covered cover Puppet modules, code logic and variables and how to add external facts to your systems.
 Besides this I introduced parameters and the concept of separating code and data by using hiera.

-Th [third part](http://example42.com/blog) explained how to make use of upstream Puppet libraries when describing your own infrastructure, how to best classify nodes and where to place the code.
+Th [third part](http://example42.com/2018/04/23/puppet_tutorial_part_3/) explained how to make use of upstream Puppet libraries when describing your own infrastructure, how to best classify nodes and where to place the code.

 In this posting I will combine what I have shown and explain how to make use of the example42 [PSICK control repository](https://github.com/example42/psick.git), the [PSICK module](https://github.com/example42/puppet-psick.git) and the [PSICK hieradata](https://github.com/example42/psick-hieradata).